rackersteve/rackspace-how-to/content/cloud-servers/cloud-feeds-overview.md

 ---

-Rackspace Cloud Feeds is a service that accepts and validates event notifications from other Rackspace Cloud services, and presents the data to you in a standardized way that is easy to interpret.
+Rackspace Cloud Feeds is a service that accepts and validates event notifications from other Rackspace Cloud services and presents the data to you in a standardized way that is easy to interpret.

 ### What is Cloud Feeds?

 Modern complex computing environments generate large amounts of data related to system events, security, and resources.
-For example, you might receive notifications to inform you that a server has rebooted, to inform you of a server's network bandwidth use, or in response to a security condition such as a failed login attempt.
+For example, you might receive notifications to inform you that a server has rebooted, inform you of a server's network bandwidth use, or respond to a security condition such as a failed login attempt.

 Managing the information driven by event notifications is problematic when the data sources use different transmission formats and protocols.
-Gaining access to this information is further complicated when you are working with virtualized cloud-based systems because infrastructure-level event data might not be available to you.
+Gaining access to this information is further complicated when working with virtualized cloud-based systems because infrastructure-level event data might not be available to you.
 However, your ability to access, manage, and react to this information can have a major impact on your mission-critical processes and applications.